cakephp/phinx/docs/commands.rst

 ----------------

 The Dump command is used to manually create a schema.sql file of the current status of the target database.
-This is mainly used to test the seed table configuration.
+This includes all table creation definitions, as well as the data from any configured seed tables.

 .. code-block:: bash